Hpyorange/E-commerce/README.md

   * Use command 'npm run seed'seed data to your database so that you can test your routes

   ## Usage
-  Use the command 'node server.js" to start the app.to sync the Sequelize models to the MySQL database on server start.
+  Use the command 'node server.js" to sync the Sequelize models to the MySQL database on server start.
   [Video-Demo-link](https://drive.google.com/file/d/1soAX46W6mGwqDa7XHk8J1Z8XX__2vdeq/view?usp=sharing)

   ## License